Thinking of taking a genetic test? Find out how family history can affect your life insurance coverage.

 - If you have had genetic testing then insurers may consider this over your family medical history when determining risk.

-- Premiums.
+- Premiums may change.
 Genetic testing might lead to higher premiums or lower premiums and might lead to more or less favourable policy terms.

 - Restrictions and exclusions.
 Testing may lead to a reduced coverage period or exclusions for a particular condition (or an exclusion all together).

-- Disclosure.
-If you have had genetic testing, then you must disclose this to an insurer.
+If you have had genetic testing and have seen the results, then you must disclose this to an insurer whether good or bad.

 Genetic testing and life insurance